tremalrik/zydis-fuzzer/README.md

 # zydis-fuzzer
-Fuzz tester for the Zydis disassembly library
+Directed-random fuzz tester for the [Zydis disassembly library](https://github.com/zyantific/zydis).

+Takes 1 optional commandline argument, providing a random-seed to use.